hellhound/django-fbauth-templatetag/README.md

 ```

 Remember that your redirection URL should include the format token `{0}` to
-indicate where facebook's access token should be written.
+indicate where Facebook's access token should be written.

-You can change the default language (`en-us`) to the locale `es-pe` using the
-`LANGUAGE_CODE` setting in your `settings` module.